From Recording to Licensing: How to Prepare Your Music for submission to a Library

 2. Clean editing; Reverb Tails

-In the case of a track that ends with reverb, it’s best to leave the reverb tail and not abruptly cut it off.
+For example if a track ends with reverb, it’s best to leave the reverb tail and not cut it off.
 This is because cutting off a reverb tail can sound unnatural and abrupt.
 Instead, it’s best to leave the reverb tail and let the editor make the decision on how to cut it according to their specific needs.

 3. Mastering or “Don’t squeeze the master”

-It’s important to leave enough headroom in the final mix of a song, especially for use in post-production, as it will go through multiple stages of dynamic processing.
-Overly compressing or limiting the mix can cause problems for the editor or mastering engineer down the line, so it’s best to avoid squeezing the master and instead aim for a healthy level with enough room for adjustments.
+It’s important to leave enough headroom in the final mix of a song.
+Especially when it’s used in post-production, as it will go through multiple stages of dynamic processing.
+Overly compressing or limiting the mix can cause problems for the editor or mastering engineer down the line.
+Therefore, avoid squeezing the master.
+Instead, aim for a healthy level with enough room for adjustments.
 This allows the editor or mastering engineer to tailor the sound to the specific needs and preferences of the project.

 It is important to remember that a song can be quickly mastered and compressed, but it cannot be easily undone if it’s over-compressed.